CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Impact Statistics from Previous Phases (e.g., Number of Laptops Distributed, Student Success Metrics)

-Past rounds since 2011 handed out hundreds of thousands total.
+Past rounds since 2011 have handed out hundreds of thousands total.
 The 2025 relaunch hit over 110,000, reaching universities, medical colleges, and regular degree spots.
 Students say it boosted grades, opened online learning, and helped some land better jobs or freelance work.

 Why This Scheme Matters